-The Blood Money campaign aims to pressure companies to pull out their investments in Myanmar.
+The Blood Money campaign aims to pressure companies to stop bankrolling to the junta and freeze all payments (taxs, profits, roylaties) until democratic structures are restored.
 Any investment done also benefits in one way or another the military junta.
 Workers and labour unions on the ground call on activists and comrades around the world to help pressure the companies below.

 The list is being continuously updated!
 The mentioned companies are most welcome to prove us wrong.

 See you in the streets!

 According to their own list of global suppliers adidas keeps sourcing from at least six factories in Myanmar.

 The factories are Tsang Yih, Myanmar Pou Chen, Shang Peng Cheng, Thong Thai Textile (2 factories) and Bago Sports Gloves. (information taken from the Myanmar Investment Commission)